CoderDojo-Content/Intermediate-HTML-CSS/en/styling-by-class.md

-1. What if you want to apply a set of CSS rules to more than one element but you don't want to change _all_ the elements that use that tag on your website?.
+1. What if you want to apply a set of CSS rules to more than one element but you don't want to change _all_ the elements that use that tag on your website?
 You can, with a CSS **class**!
 2. Go to your stylesheet file and add the following.
 Be sure to include the dot in front!
     ```
         .cool-roundy-borders {